Nagaraj121999/Dynamic-Validation/README.md

 ## Technologies Used
 - ABAP

+## Usage
+1. Create a value table as shown in the image.
+The "Field Name" refers to the field name in the internal table or work area you are passing.
+The "Table Name" is the check table, and the "Table Field Name" is the field to be checked in the check table.
+The "Data Element Name" refers to the data element, while the "Msg Field Name" is for message purposes only and will not affect the functionality.
+The "Conv Exit Name" is optional and should be provided if applicable.
+2. Call the `validate` method with the required internal table or work area.
+3. You will receive the output.
+The `Err_Message` attribute will indicate any invalid values, and the `Converted_Out` attribute will list any unconverted values.

+For documentation purposes, I have attached different output screenshots for each step, so don't be confused by them.

 ## Contribution
 - The solution does not support validation when multiple primary keys are involved.
 For example, house bank and account ID cannot be validated together; they will be validated independently.